Infisical/node-sdk-v2/README.md

 - `kmsKeyId` (string): The ID of the KMS key to use for the project.
 Will use the Infisical KMS by default.

 **Returns:**
-- `ApiV1WorkspaceWorkspaceIdGet200ResponseWorkspace`: The project that was created.
+- `Project`: The project that was created.

 #### Invite members to a project